 Jerry Lee Lewis’ son evicted from Lewis Ranch

 MEMPHIS, Tenn.
-(WMC) - Jerry Lee Lewis III, the youngest son of Jerry Lee Lewis, was evicted from the Lewis Ranch on Sunday after a judge ordered him to vacate the property when it was listed for sale at the beginning of January.
+(WMC/Gray News) - Jerry Lee Lewis III, the youngest son of Jerry Lee Lewis, was evicted from the Lewis Ranch on Sunday after a judge ordered him to vacate the property when it was listed for sale at the beginning of January.

 Lewis was served a lawsuit on Jan.
 10, ordering him and his children to vacate the property by March 5.

-The name on the deed is The Killer’s long-time friend, brother-in-law, and manager, Cecil Harrelson.
+The person on the deed is the Killer’s longtime friend, brother-in-law and manager, Cecil Harrelson.
 Harrelson passed in 2013, transferring the ranch to his three children.

 The process of how to market and eventually sell the property is being discussed among the Harrelsons.